marctheshark3/AI-Project-Starter-Kit/ergo-system-prompt.md

 1. Development Dockerfile that includes:
    - Appropriate base image for development
-   - All necessary dependencies including Fleet SDK
+   - All necessary dependencies including Fleet SDK if applicable
    - Development-specific configurations
    - Volume mounting for live code changes
    - Exposed ports for local development